jessvanos/ab-net-zero-grid-model/README.md

 -   *Resource_Ridge* : Show capacity factor frequency for selected resources between two dates.
 Probability (ECDF) shown in color.
 Can create for weighted data or hourly dispatch data.

+-   *Renew_Curtail_MWa* : Show average output by wind and solar with and without curtailment

+-   *Renew_Curtail_perc* : Show average capacity factor by wind and solar with and without curtailment

 ### <ins>Price_Functions